 Another thing I learned at a recent visit to one of the nursing support groups in town is that I am (we are) not alone.
 In a group of about twelve moms talking about their nursing hurdles, only two had what I would describe as an idyllic nursing relationship– one of whom had had a tumultuous relationship with her first baby, but not with her second.
 Women I had sat alongside for my whole maternity leave as I thought, “Wow, she has it so easy,” had shared their struggles and most had a laundry list like mine.

 What keeps me going?
 First, my extremely supportive husband who has washed SO MANY bottles and pump parts and who often helps bottle feed our baby while I pump.
-And second, The community of moms I have found locally through Flagstaff Breastfeeding Support, La Leche League of Flagstaff, and Nursing Nook at Flagstaff Birth, Breastfeeding, and Women’s Center and other exclusively pumping moms I have found on Facebook in this group and this group.
+And second, The community of moms I have found locally through Flagstaff Breastfeeding Support, La Leche League of Flagstaff, and Nursing Nook at Flagstaff Birth, Breastfeeding, and Women’s Center and other exclusively pumping moms I have found on Facebook in this group.
+What has helped you in your feeding journey?
+Share with us in the comments.